 - Mirimonde, Albert P. de.
 1956: p.
 214.

-- Admittedly, a year earlier Johannes Anton Riedel had made an engraving of A Girl Reading a Letter by an Open Window in Dresden, but this painting was ascribed to Govert Flinck at the time.
+- Admittedly, a year earlier Johannes Anton Riedel had made an engraving of Girl Reading a Letter at an Open Window in Dresden, but this painting was ascribed to Govert Flinck at the time.
 Gaskell, Ivan.
-‘Tradesmen as scholars: Interdependencies in the Study and Exchange of Art.’
+‘Tradesmen as scholars: Interdependencies in the Study and Exchange of Art.'
 In: Mansfield, Elisabeth, red.
 Art History and its Institutions: Foundations of a Discipline.
 London: Routledge, 2002: p.
 29.

 - The supposed foreign origin did not apply to Mistress and Maid; Le Brun bought it in January 1809 and sold it in March of the following year.